theoladune/AIVC-Seminar/text/script.md

 ---

-Finally, both sets of latent variables are combinied through the synthesis transform to obtain the final motion information.
+Finally, both sets of latent variables are combined through the synthesis transform to obtain the final motion information.

 ---